 Next, you’ll want to examine what exactly went wrong.
 What pieces of information did your team not have (or forget along the way) that would have helped them avoid the situation?
 How can you better educate them for the future?
 With this information in hand, set up an all-company meeting where you can review best practices for these types of incidents.
 Make sure that you don’t place blame, but instead focus on the attack vector and how others in the organization can avoid falling victim to the same type of attack.

 Beyond specific post-incident training content, you’ll want to set up an ongoing training program.
-This could take the form of brown bag lunches (which we hold here at Threat Stack) or even pop quizzes that are emailed out on a regular basis (e.g., quarterly).
-The idea here is to set up a curriculum that covers the most common security threats (this may change over time as new ones come to the fore) and that keeps security top-of-mind through a regular cadence of education and awareness.
+This could take the form of Lunch and Learns (which we hold here at Threat Stack) or even pop quizzes that are emailed out on a regular basis (e.g., quarterly).
+The idea here is to set up a curriculum that covers the most common security threats (this will change over time as new ones come to the fore) and that keeps security top-of-mind through a regular cadence of education and awareness.

 You’ll also want to keep the lines of communication as open as possible, since the best time to learn is typically when someone has an immediate question or concern.
 Whether that means setting up a dedicated security channel in Slack where team members can share suspicious activity or ask questions or just having an open-door policy for your security team, make sure that everyone feels comfortable asking questions and getting answers when needed.